 - Proof of Identity.
-All household members 18 or older must provide a clean copy of valid government-issued photo identification or driver's license, except in extenuating circumstances and as allowed by law, when deemed appropriate by CSB. - Income Documentation.
+All household members 18 or older must provide a clean copy of valid government-issued photo identification or driver's license, except in extenuating circumstances and as allowed by law, when deemed appropriate by CSB. - Prospective Applicant File Validity Prospective Applicant File is active for 6 months from the date of Prospective Applicant's signature on the ROI. - Income Documentation.
 All adults in the Prospective Applicant's household must provide proof of income received.
 Cash benefits may include, but are not limited to: veteran's benefits (military pay), SSI, SSDI, unemployment, TANF (general public assistance), court-ordered or informal child support, alimony, pensions, educational financial assistance (Financial Aid), or worker's compensation, dated within 30 days of submission.
 Prospective Applicants must provide documentation of one month of income.
 A completed, signed and dated USHS Declaration of Zero Income form is required for all adults who do not have income. - Household Composition.
 All Prospective Applicants in households with minor and/or dependent children must provide a printout from the ODJFS, custody records, or school records.
 This documentation serves as verification of household composition.
 If the Head of Household is listed as the biological mother or father, and no other documents are available, the Head of Household may sign a sworn affidavit to attest the child is a member of the household. - Individual Files All adults in a household who are eligible for PSH must complete a separate Prospective Applicant File.
 In the case a household member decides to leave the initial PSH unit, he/she would need to prove eligibility for a unit transfer, if applicable, and/or the remaining member(s) would have to prove eligibility to remain in the current housing.